If there’s something odd going on in your mail client there are a few things you can do in order to check for errors.

 To start a group discussion:

-• Click on Forum chat settings button Settings (top right) > Manage Chat Room to add more members;
+Click on Settings (top right) > Manage Chat Room to add more members;

 Chat window